wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/roborio.png

 The NI-roboRIO is the main robot controller used for FRC.
-The roboRIO includes a dual-core ARM Cortex™-A9 processor and FPGA which runs both trusted elements for control and safety as well as team-generated code.
-Integrated controller I/O includes a variety of communication protocols (Ethernet, USB, CAN, SPI, I2C, and serial) as well as PWM, servo, digital I/O, and analog I/O channels used to connect to robot peripherals for sensing and control.The roboRIO should connect to the dedicated 12V port on the Power Distribution Panel for power.
-Wired communication is available via USB or Ethernet.
+The roboRIO serves as the "brain" for the robot running team-generated code that commands all of the other hardware.
 Detailed information on the roboRIO can be found in the `roboRIO User Manual <https://www.ni.com/pdf/manuals/374474a.pdf>`__ and in the `roboRIO technical specifications <https://www.ni.com/pdf/manuals/374661a.pdf>`__.

 Power Distribution Panel
 ------------------------